 Carlino Giampolo was born and raised in Panther Hollow, one of Pittsburgh, Pennsylvania’s first Italian neighborhoods.
 He was among the neighborhood’s approximately 250 Italians, most of whose ancestors come from the small towns of Gamberale and Pizzoferrato in Italy’s Abruzzi Region.
 In 2007, Carlino began to compile the history of his iconic neighborhood on the website www.PantherHollow.us.
 In 2015, when the city of Pittsburgh and its partners proposed a plan to build a roadway through Panther Hollow, he began a grassroots movement to protect and preserve the neighborhood from the development.
 Those continuous efforts are on the website www.SavePantherHollow.com.

-He graduated from Duquesne University with a Bachelor of Science in Business Management and was a member of the Phi Beta Kappa Society.
-He journeyed solo around the world, visiting 37 countries in nine months, and travelled through all 50 states in 80 days, taking time to dance in each state.
+He graduated from Duquesne University in 1971 with a Bachelor of Science in Business Management and was a member of the Phi Beta Kappa Society.
+In 1977, he journeyed solo around the world, visiting 37 countries in nine months.
+In 2004, he travelled through all 50 states in 80 days, taking time to dance in each state.

 In May 1980, he started his own business and published Paradise News, the first visitor newspaper in Waikiki on Oahu, Hawaii to focus on Hawaiian culture.
 The newspaper, many of whose articles were written by Hawaii’s most prominent historians, was published until June 2015, making the 35-year newspaper Hawaii’s longest-running visitor publication owned by a sole proprietor.
 He created Mano the Menehune, the first continuous cartoon in a visitor publication.
 The newspaper also had a monthly feature called “Living Legends of Hawaii.”
 Those interviewed for the feature were in his Living Legends of Hawaii calendar that was sold in bookstores and gift shops, and given as Christmas gifts to passengers of a local inter-island airline.
 In 1983, numerous articles printed in the newspaper were compiled and published in his book, The Land of Aloha.
 The book was given as a welcoming gift for attendees of Kauai Hilton Hotel’s grand opening.
 The Navy and Army in Hawaii also purchased the book for their newly arrived soldiers.